-August 19, 2020 Update: Munimipal Facilities inventory updated and facilities were reevaluated using new criteria in the 2020 modification of the 2016 permit.
+August 19, 2020 Update: Municipal Facilities inventory updated and facilities were reevaluated using new criteria in the 2020 modification of the 2016 permit.
 The result of this reevaluation is that another "High Priority" municipal facility was identified: Bountiful Ridge Golf Course in addition to the other high priority facility (Streets/Parks/Water Shop and Yard).
+2021 - A possible source of TDS, a pollutant of concern, is deicing products.
+Deicing projects are used and/or stored at some municipal facilities.
+This has been considered in the prioritization process for municipal facilities.